spraakbanken/karp-backend-v5/doc/advanced_setup.md

 |`date` |  the current date and time |

-The decorator `@auto_update` takes any number of arguments, each of them stating a lexicon that uses this automatical update.
+The decorator `@auto_update` takes any number of arguments, each of them stating a lexicon that uses this automatic update.

 Create a file where you define how the updates work.